institute-of-coding/accreditation-standard/docs/appendices/design.md

 - user experience design
 - user experience evaluation
 - systems integration and build
-- service design - {service level management}
+- service design - service level management
-- service transition - {configuration management, asset management, change management, release and deployment}
+- service transition - configuration management, asset management, change management, release and deployment
-- service operation {system software, security administration, application support, IT infrastructure, database administration, storage management, network support, problem management, incident management}
+- service operation - system software, security administration, application support, IT infrastructure, database administration, storage management, network support, problem management, incident management
 - Quality management
 - Quality assurance
 - Measurement
-- stakeholder management {supplier management, customer service support}
+- stakeholder management - supplier management, customer service support
-- sales and marketing {marketing, sales support, product management}
+- sales and marketing - marketing, sales support, product management

-T
-his list is clearly too long, and some of the skills identified are areas for which only superficial knowledge may be needed.
+This list is clearly too long, and some of the skills identified are areas for which only superficial knowledge may be needed.

+### 2. Review the selected skills

-### 2. Review the selected skills against industry / academic requirements – address any gaps
+Review the selected skills against industry / academic requirements against industry / academic requirements.

 Reviewing the skills identified, one further skill was added – Solution Architecture.
 This is defined only from level 4 in SFIA v7, but something in this area is important underpinning for any web developer.

+### 3. Review the skills identified

-### 3. Review the skills identified to determine which should be output (SFIA Level 3) requirements and which are needed as "underpinning" at SFIA/HE levels 1/2
+Review the skills identified to determine which should be output (SFIA Level 3) requirements and which are needed as "underpinning" at SFIA/HE levels 1/2.

 The third stage is to refine the list of possible skills under four headings: